 The Indigenous Student Center, formerly known as the American Indian Student and Cultural Center (AISCC), was established in 2009 under the management of the American Indian Studies Program.
 In September 2021, management of the AISCC was transferred to Student Affairs, specifically the Multicultural Student Center, to expand the capacity to meet Indigenous student needs, and the inaugural Program Coordinator, Bobbi Skenandore, was hired.
 After reviewing feedback from students, staff, and faculty during the summer of 2022, the AISCC was renamed as the Indigenous Student Center.

 Construction of the Irving and Dorothy Levy Hall, a new academic building that will be located near the ISC, will begin in fall 2023.
-This construction will not include demolition of either the ISC or nearby Mecha house.
-Campus will conduct vibration studies on the facility in spring 2023 to assess the potential impact of construction.
-We will keep students informed and engaged as the construction moves forward.
+This construction will not include demolition of the ISC house.
+Relevant information about campus development of the block and its potential impact on the ISC house is updated on the Student Affairs website.

 If you have questions or feedback, please contact Gabe Javier (email@example.com), Associate Vice Chancellor for Student Affairs – Identity and Inclusion, who will be the Student Affairs lead on this work.